 Sales Management as a Source of Competitive Advantage

-Creating effective sales managers has been a long-term problem for many organisations.
-Promoting highly effective salespeople to the role of sales manager seems to fail as often as it succeeds and there is little documented evidence of sales managers' independent contribution to organisational value.
+Creating effective sales managers has been a long-term problem for many organizations.
+Promoting highly effective salespeople to the role of sales manager seems to fail as often as it succeeds, and there is little documented evidence of sales managers' independent contribution to organizational value.

 Sales as a Source of Competitive Advantage?

 It is an all-too-common story.
-A top-flight salesperson is promoted to sales manager, but the organisation soon discovers that the skills and perspectives that made this person a top salesperson are not contributing to this person's success as a sales manager and, may in fact, be preventing this person's success.
+A top-flight salesperson is promoted to sales manager, but the organization soon discovers that the skills and perspectives that made this person a top salesperson are not contributing to this person's success as a sales manager and may, in fact, be preventing this person's success.

 In our experience, the failure to make this transition from effective salesperson to effective sales manager is in part due to some critical situational differences.
 As the following chart shows, the environment in which salespeople tend to thrive is vastly different from the environment of a sales manager.

 |Have clear, direct measures of success—revenue, quota achievement, etc.||Have vague or indirect measures of success (their salespeople's performance)|

 |Have clearly defined work parameters—execute on the sales process||Either have a vague sales manager process, or no management process at all|